Azure/apim-lab/apim-lab/7-security/security-7-2-3-oauth2-authorization-grant-flow.md

 - The validate-jwt policy supports the validation of JWT tokens from the security viewpoint, It validates a JWT (JSON Web Token) passed via the HTTP Authorization header

 - If the validation fails, a 401 code is returned.
 The policy requires an `openid-config` endpoint to be specified via an `openid-config` element.
-API Management expects to browse this endpoint when evaluating the policy as it has information which is used internally to validate the token.
+Azure API Management expects to browse this endpoint when evaluating the policy as it has information which is used internally to validate the token.
 Please Note : OpenID config URL differs for the v1 and v2 endpoints.

 - The required-claims section contains a list of claims expected to be present on the token for it to be considered valid.
 The specified claim value in the policy must be present in the token for validation to succeed.